UuuNyaa/blender_mmd_uuunyaa_tools/README.md

 1. Open the Blender User Preferences menu and select the Add-ons tab (***Edit > Preferences... > Add-ons***)
 2. Click the ***Install...*** button at the top of the Add-ons menu.
 This will open a file menu where you can select the mmd_uuunyaa_tools addon .zip file.
-3. After installing the addon .zip file, Blender will filter the addons list to only show the mmd_uuunyaa_tools addon.
-Click the checkbox next to the title to ***enable the addon***.
+3. After installing the addon .zip file, Blender will filter the addons list to only show the mmd_uuunyaa_tools addon. ***Click the checkbox*** next to the title to enable the addon.
 4. ***Restart Blender***.
 A Blender restart is maybe required to complete the installation.